ErrorTzy/writings/papers/PhDApps/NewDraft_1.md

 ## The deflationary argument

 What is Hirsch's argument for the claim that many ontological disputes are shallow and merely verbal?
-First, we need to introduce a terminology that Hirsch like to use:
+First, we need to introduce some terminology that Hirsch like to use:

-Definition: equivalent sentence
+Definition: equivalent sentences
-: If two sentences

-Definition: truth-conditionally indiscernable
-: If two sentences, relative to any context of utterance, has the same truth condition : If L1 and L2 have the same sentences and any sentence, relative to any context of utterance, has the same truth condition in L1 and L2, then L1 and L2 are *truth-conditionally indiscernable*.

-Two sentences are equivalent if, relative to any context of utterance, they hold true with respect to the same possible worlds
+: Two sentences $S_1$ and $S_2$ are *equivalent* if relative to any context of utterance, $S_1$ and $S_2$ has the same truth value with respect to the any possible worlds[^5]

+Definition: equivalent languages
+: Two languages $L_1$ and $L_2$ are *equivalent* if there is a bijection function $f$ from the set of all sentences in $L_{1}$ to the set of all sentences in $L_{2}$ such that for any sentence $S$ in $L_{1}$, $S$ and $f(S)$ are equivalent[^6]

-Consider a dispute between the Organist van Inwagen and the four-dimensionalist Lewis.
+Now consider a dispute between the Organist van Inwagen and the four-dimensionalist Lewis.
 According to van Inwagen, only two kinds of things exist: mereological simples and living things.
 An ordinary table is neither a living thing nor a simple.
 So, on van Inwagen's view, there is no such thing as a table.
 Lewis, by contrast, holds that mereological simples exist and that any arbitrary composition of those simples also exists.
 Now consider the following sentence:

 - **Disputed sentence D**: "There is something composed of a set of table-wise interrelated simples"